shinkwhek/microlisp/README.md

 ## Documentation

-This is a Lisp interpreter, which is so small, easy to read and understand.
+This is a Lisp interpreter, which is so small, easy to read and understand. (no GC)

 ## BUILD